Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

-This vector \( \mathbf{g} \) encodes the direction in which the agent is internally inclined to act.
+This vector \( \bm{M}_i \) encodes the direction in which the agent is internally inclined to act.
 Its components suggest the strongest drive is toward acquiring knowledge, followed by reputation and income.
-In the formal notation of Appendix~\ref{apx:ValMot}, this corresponds to the motivational vector \(\bm{M}_i = g_i - x_i\).

-In this framework, \textit{cognition} is the agent’s awareness of their position and goal in the space, while \textit{desire} is expressed as the vector that links them.
+In this framework, \textit{cognition} is the agent's awareness of their position and goal in the space, while \textit{desire} is expressed as the motivational gradient that links them.
 Together, they define purposeful motion in value space.